usgs/waterdataui/assets/README.md

 Final step -- grab your phone and enter the URL returned for the Flask server.
 If the stars have aligned, you will see your local version of the application running on your phone.

-Clean up -- return the values for the STATIC_ROOT and CONTAINER_RUN to their default values.
+Clean up -- when testing is finished, return the values for the STATIC_ROOT and CONTAINER_RUN to their default values.

+Note - if you are disconnected from the tunnel, you will need to restart the tunnels, replace the STATIC_ROOT value with the new Static Asset URL, and rebuild the application.